TristanBeucher/tristanbeucher.github.io/_posts/2025-11-27-Estimating-Regime-Switching-Models-for-Electricity-Prices.md

 #### 🧠 A Note on Time-Varying Regime Switching

-In the standard Markov Regime Switching (MRS) model, transitions between regimes are governed by a constant probability matrix:
+In the standard Markov Regime Switching (MRS) model, transitions between regimes are governed by a constant probability matrix.

-$$
-P(s_t = j \mid s_{t-1} = i) = P_{ij}.
-$$

 This assumes that the likelihood of moving from one state to another never changes.
 But in electricity markets, regime changes often depend on observable fundamentals such as gas prices, residual load, seasonality, or weather conditions.

 The Time-Varying Regime Switching (TVRS) model generalises MRS by making transition probabilities depend on a vector of explanatory variables denoted by $$ z_t $$.